basecamp/bc3-api/sections/chatbots.md

 Interactive chatbots have their queries and commands POST'ed directly to them with a piece of JSON.
 Whatever they return to that POST is inserted into the room where the conversation is happening.

 Alternatively, if a chatbot needs to post on their own, there's a special key'ed URL that's all that is needed.
+It's returned as the lines URL.
+See the [Get a chatbot](#get-a-chatbot) endpoint for more info.
 If you have that URL, you can post content as that chatbot to that room.
 But what you can't do is read anything from the room.
 This is not a streaming service.
 It's intended purely for request/reply and blind reply interactions.

 When an interactive chatbot is invoked, it'll receive a JSON payload like this: